JonathanMEdwards/subtext10/doc/language.md

 ## Tracked and untracked arrays

 An array is defined to be either _tracked_ or _untracked_.
-Tracking is the default.
+Untracked is the default. _Is this rught?_
 A tracked array automatically assigns a unique ID to each item when it is created.
 The ID is used to precisely track changes to the item.
 Such IDs are called _surrogate keys_ in databases.
 The tracking ID is hidden from the user and programmer.
 Tracking allows two important capabilities:

 1. Relationships between tracked arrays can be maintained, similar to relational databases, but without requiring that every item contain a unique and immutable key (see Links)
 2. Tracked arrays can be versioned and merged, similar to version control systems like git, except more precisely.